Overview on APEDA Registration

 - Filing the Application Online

-Once verification is done, fill in the online application along with the requisite documents.
+Once verification is done, fill in the online application along with the requisite necessary papers.

-Note-The documents should be in the JPEG, PDF, or PNG formats only.
+Note-The necessary papers should be in the JPEG, PDF, or PNG formats only.

 - Processing of Application Form